d-ailin/SSProbing/readme.md

 # SSProbing

-Code for the paper: [Trust, but Verify: Using Self-Supervised Probing to Improve Trustworthiness (ECCV'22)]()
+Code for the paper: [Trust, but Verify: Using Self-Supervised Probing to Improve Trustworthiness (ECCV'22)](https://www.ecva.net/papers/eccv_2022/papers_ECCV/papers/136730362.pdf)

 ## Demo Visualization
-We have provided a notebook `vis_demo.ipynb` for a demo visualization of self-supervised probing confidence scores.
+We have provided a notebook `vis_demo.ipynb`[(link)](https://github.com/d-ailin/SSProbing/blob/main/vis_demo.ipynb) for a demo visualization of self-supervised probing confidence scores.

 ## Environment Setup
 Setup environment and install with the packages: